xebialabs/blueprints/aws/basic-eks-cluster/README.md

 Amazon Elastic Container Service for Kubernetes (EKS) allows you to deploy, manage, and scale containerized applications in the cloud using Kubernetes.

-Use this blueprint to provision a GKE cluster using CloudFormation.
+Use this blueprint to provision an EKS cluster using CloudFormation.

 ## Before you get started